Eréndira (film): Plot

-En route from one town to the next, a group of monks take Eréndira away from the grip of her grandmother, sending her to their mission in the desert until she marries.
-Undaunted, the grandmother hires a Mexican peasant boy to marry Eréndira and thus gets her granddaughter back in the same old rut.
-To undermine any further attempts by the priests to confiscate her money-making resource, the grandmother must obtain a letter from someone important testifying to her granddaughter's high moral character.
+En route from one town to the next, a group of monks abduct Eréndira, in an attempt to save her from her grandmother's predations.
+The grandmother swears to the monks that she will get her granddaughter back.
+The monks send her to their mission in the desert, where Eréndira works alongside other young girls.
+Eventually, all the girls are commanded to marry, to purify their souls.
+Eréndira's grandmother hires a Mexican peasant boy to marry Eréndira and after she is freed, she returns to her grandmother and resumes her sexual servitude.
+To undermine any further attempts by the priests to confiscate her money-making resource, the grandmother schemes to obtain a letter from someone important testifying to her granddaughter's high moral character.
 The grandmother sends Eréndira to Senator Onésimo Sanchez, a man dying of some mysterious disease.
 The crafty woman locks a chastity belt on Eréndira, which the Senator discovers cannot be unlocked until he writes the letter.

 The grandmother's business suffers a second setback when Ulises reappears and persuades Eréndira to run off with him.
 His plan is to live off a fortune from oranges which contain diamonds smuggled by his Dutch father.
-The young couple heads for the border in a truck the boy has stolen from his father.
-Finally caught, Eréndira watches from the halted truck as her lover suffers a whipping from his father.
-The grandmother, preventing a new escape attempt, chains her granddaughter to the bed.
-However, angry prostitutes, bereft of business because Eréndira is in town, march to their competitor's tent and haul the young woman out of it over the old woman's curses.
+Before they flee, the photographer warns them about bad omens.
+The young couple head for the border in a truck stolen from the boy's father.
+They are chased by local police, the grandmother, and the father of Ulises.
+One of the officers shoots the photographer, who is accused by the grandmother of being an accomplice to the escape.
+When the couple are finally caught, Eréndira watches from the truck as her lover suffers a whipping from his father.
+To prevent further escape attempts, the grandmother chains Eréndira to the bed.
+However, the town's angry prostitutes, bereft of business because the local men want Eréndira, march to their competitor's tent and haul the young woman out of it over the old woman's curses.

 By now the Grandmother is quite wealthy.
-She and Eréndira live in a large tent beside the sea, furnished even more grandly than the lost desert home.
+She and Eréndira live by the sea in a large tent, furnished even more grandly than the lost desert home.
 The old woman plays her piano, bathes, and gives orders to her now hardened charge.
 Realizing that only her grandmother's death would free her, Eréndira pushes Ulises to kill the old woman.
-Ulises first two attempts on her life by poisoning and an explosive are unsuccessful.
+His first two attempts on her life by poisoning and an explosive are unsuccessful.
 Finally, goaded by Eréndira, he picks up a kitchen knife and stabs the old woman in the back.
 With his grandmother's death, Eréndira's palm suddenly acquires lines.
 She picks up her grandmother's vest of gold and runs off into the desert, leaving Ulises behind in tears.
-"No voice on earth could stop me," Eréndira tells us in a voice over as she disappears into the desert.
+"No voice on earth could stop me," Eréndira tells us in a voiceover as she disappears into the desert.
 "And no trace of my misfortune was ever found."